simonehagey/orbdot/docs/source/model_fitting.rst

    * - Argument
      - Description
    * - ``free_params``
-     - The list of free parameters for the model fit, formatted as strings in any order.
+     - The free parameters for the model fit, formatted as a list of strings in any order.
    * - ``model``
      - The evolutionary model, must be ``"constant"``, ``"decay"``, or ``"precession"``.
 Default is ``"constant"``.
    * - ``file_suffix``
-     - A string appended to the end of the output file names.
+     - An optional string appended to the end of the output file names.

 The free parameters (``free_params``) can be given in any order, but an error will be raised if they are not part of the physical model.
-See :ref:`model_parameters` for more information on the model parameters.
+See :ref:`model_parameters` for more information on the model parameters and their symbols.

-The ``model`` argument specifies the evolutionary model to be fit, and must be one of: ``"constant"`` for the constant-period model, ``"decay"`` for orbital decay, or ``"precession"`` for apsidal precession.
+The ``model`` argument specifies the evolutionary model to be fit, and must be either ``"constant"`` for the constant-period model, ``"decay"`` for orbital decay, or ``"precession"`` for apsidal precession.
 The default argument is ``"constant"``.
-See :ref:`models` for more detail.
+See :ref:`models` for more information.

 The optional ``file_suffix`` argument enables separate fits of the same model to be differentiated.
 This functionality is nicely illustrated in :ref:`example-rv-trends`, which uses, for example, the arguments ``file_suffix="_circular"`` and ``file_suffix="_eccentric"``.